 - Avid Readers: Buffett and Munger are both known to be voracious readers and are ardent supporters of lifelong learning

-Buffett at his most recent shareholder meeting was quoted to say, “I am a card-carrying capitalist.”
-He has in numerous shareholder letters argued that goods and services continue to decline in price thanks to the innovation of capitalist, American ones in particular.
+Buffett, at a 2019 shareholder meeting, said, “I am a card-carrying capitalist.”
+He has in numerous shareholder letters argued that goods and services continue to decline in price thanks to the innovation of capitalists, American ones in particular.

 Think of what Amazon Prime has done to retail markup (hint: it eroded it), what Uber has done for taxi fares (downward pressure).
-Think of what Airbnb has done for hotel fares (who would have thought staying with strangers would be such a growth business).
-And think what bitcoin and blockchain are doing for the flow of funds around the world, circumventing banks and their fees.
-Buffett is right, left on its own, Capitalism and it’s market forces raise the standard of living just as a rising tide lifts all boats.
+Think of what Airbnb has done for hotel fares (who would have thought staying with strangers would be such a growth business?).
+And think of what Bitcoin and blockchain are doing for the flow of funds worldwide, circumventing banks and their fees.
+Buffett is right.
+Left on its own, we can watch capitalism and its market forces raise the standard of living just as a rising tide lifts all boats.

 He writes :

-Despite being Chairman of Berkshire Hathaway Warren Buffett earns a Salary of $100k/year and has so for 25 years.
+Despite being Chairman of Berkshire Hathaway, Warren Buffett earns a $100k/year salary.
+It's been the same for 25 years.
 He lives an incredibly frugal life despite his wealth.
 He lives in the same house he purchased long before fame or billions.
-On his 5 minutes drive to the office, he stops at McDonalds and pays with EXACT change for breakfast, $2.61 if the market is down, and $3.17 if it's up.
+On his 5 minutes drive to the office, he stops at McDonald's and pays with exact change for breakfast, $2.61 if the market is down, and $3.17 if it's up.

-While it is true that 99% of his wealth comes from shares in Berkshire Hathaway, he has also promised to give ALL of his Berkshire Hathaway stock to charity.
+While it is true that 99% of his wealth comes from shares in Berkshire Hathaway, he has also promised to give all his Berkshire Hathaway stock to charity.
 He joined 211 other billionaires in committing to the Giving Pledge.
 Who else is on the Bloomberg Billionaires List and the Pledgers List?

-Warren Buffett would not be Warren Buffett if he were driven by a passion for money alone.
-His wealth makes him the sixth wealthiest person in the world, behind Elon Musk, Jeff Bezos, Bill Gates, Bernard Arnaud, and Mark Zuckerberg.
-If he were driven by money alone perhaps, he would have retired after his first $100 million or first billion.
+Warren Buffett would not be Warren Buffett if a passion for money alone drove him.
+His wealth makes him the ninth wealthiest person in the world, behind Elon Musk, Jeff Bezos, Bill Gates, Bernard Arnaud, and Mark Zuckerberg.
+If he were driven by money alone, perhaps he would have retired after his first $100 million or first billion.

-He could pay himself billions a year like a hedge fund manager and no one would bat an eye given his track record.
+He could pay himself billions a year like a hedge fund manager, and no one would bat an eye, given his track record.
 Yet he doesn’t.
-Warren is driven by something far more valuable and sustainable than a drive for money: Passion.
+Warren pursues something far more valuable and sustainable than a drive for money: Passion.
 His success is a byproduct of his passion, not a drive for money.